 - These deficits are present in early childhood, typically before age three

-- These symptoms cause clinically significant impairment in social, occupational, or other important areas of current functioning
+- These symptoms cause clinically significant impairment in social, occupational, or other important areas of current functioning.

-- The disturbance must not be better accounted for by Rett syndrome, intellectual disability or global developmental delay
+- The disturbance must not be better accounted for by Rett syndrome, intellectual disability, or global developmental delay.

 Treatment is based on the individual development of each patient.
 The National Institutes of Health and the National Institute of Mental Health are actively conducting clinical studies that prevent, detect, or treat ASD.

-It focuses on social skill development, especially at young ages, and reduction of characteristic repetitive behaviors.
-In principle, this is done in such a way that desired behavior is consistently and recognizably rewarded (positive reinforcement).
+It focuses on social skill development, especially at young ages, and the reduction of characteristic repetitive behaviors.
+In principle, therapy does this so that desired behavior is consistently and recognizably rewarded (positive reinforcement).
 Occupational and speech therapy are also helpful with some children.

 Communication training for autistic people and their friends and relatives through specially trained teachers and educators can be helpful.
 An increasing number of schools, colleges, and employers specifically for autistic people demonstrate the success of having autistic people live in autism-friendly environments.

 Manifestations of the disorder cover a broad spectrum.
 Many people do not want a “cure” because they see it as part of themselves and not as a disease that needs to be cured by health care.
 Many adults with mild autism have learned to cope with their environment.
 Instead of pathologizing, they often wish for tolerance and acceptance.

 May 1, 2022